Capoala/Capoala.CmdLine/README.md

 ## What's a "call-chain", and how do we evaluate and retrieve data from the command line?

 A call-chain refers to the chain of arguments that make up a parent call hierarchy.
-Typically, we only make use of one or two levels of arguments, such as the previous examples; however, what if what we are converting is a text file into an auto-generated .cs (class) file?
+Typically, we only make use of one or two levels of arguments, such as the previous example; however, what if what we are converting is a text file into an auto-generated .cs (class) file?
 What if we would like to determine how that class file is built? (e.g. StringBuilder, string[], List<string>, etc.);

 Well, let's create a new child specification - or grandchild - to solve this issue.